Home / The Trip to Italy / Steve Coogan

 - Possible

-Steve Coogan and Rob Brydon drive through Italy in a small convertible, eat at expensive restaurants, needle each other about whose career is going better, and trade dueling impressions of Michael Caine, Al Pacino, and Robert De Niro.
-That is The Trip to Italy, Michael Winterbottom's 2014 sequel to The Trip, with both men playing fictionalized versions of themselves.
-Winterbottom shot it as six hour-long television episodes and edited them into a feature, and Coogan and Brydon improvised most of the talk, so the film keeps slipping between documentary and performance.
+Steve Coogan and Rob Brydon drive through Italy in a small convertible, eat at expensive restaurants, needle each other about whose career is going better, and trade dueling impressions of Michael Caine and Al Pacino and Robert De Niro.
+That is The Trip to Italy, Michael Winterbottom's 2014 sequel, with both men playing fictionalized versions of themselves.
+Winterbottom shot it as six hour-long television episodes and cut them into a feature, and the two improvised most of the talk, so the film keeps slipping between documentary and performance.

 Evidence